SlashDB/angular-slashdb/README.md

 **[Back to top](#table-of-contents)**

 #### subscribeSettingsChange and notifySettingsChange
-* _subscribeSettingsChange_ - subscribe to a settings change envent
+* _subscribeSettingsChange_ - subscribe to a settings change event
 * _notifySettingsChange_ - emmit a settings change event

 ```javascript